Frequently asked questions

 Please find further information on the website of the examination office in Cologne.

-Please note that admission to our MSc or PhD program does not include accomodation, thus, you have to take care of that yourself.
+Admission to our MSc or PhD program does not include accomodation and you have to take care of that yourself.
 Unfortunately, the accomodation situation in Cologne is really tight.
-The best option is getting a room in one of the dorms run by the Kölner Studierendenwerk (KStW).
-Please check out both their information on student housing (including room offers as well as tips to find suitable rooms.
+The best option is getting a room in one of the student dorms run by the Kölner Studierendenwerk (KStW).
+Please check out both their information on student housing (including room offers) as well as tips to find suitable rooms.

-As a start, please check out the website of the Faculty of Mathematics and Natural Sciences.
-You will find step-by-step instructions there.
+Please see the website of the Faculty of Mathematics and Natural Sciences, where you will find step-by-step instructions.